Brian Mills

 Most communication work focuses on the sender: the message, the channel, the schedule.
-I design for the receiver instead: what the reader already knows, what they need, and what they will understand on the first read.
+I design for the receiver: what the reader already knows, what they need, and what they will understand on first read.

 The claim